Cathay Pacific and Singapore Airlines are some of the best airlines in the world for flying Business Class.

-Both Singapore Airlines and Cathay Pacific manage some of the most best luxury airline lounges in the world at their hubs of SIN and HKG respectively.
+Both Singapore Airlines and Cathay Pacific manage some of the best luxury airline lounges in the world at their hubs of SIN and HKG, respectively.
 I have reviewed the best airline lounges at Hong Kong airport, but there is little to choose between the in-lounge experience between the two airlines.
-The lounges of both airlines offer restaurants with excellent buffet food, comfortable seating, plenty of showers, and state-of-the-art business centres.
+The lounges of both airlines offer restaurants with excellent buffet food, comfortable seating, plenty of showers, and state-of-the-art business centers.
 My personal preference is the Cathay Pacific lounges, simply because its lounges feature a stylish and sleek ‘homey’ design that is somewhat lacking in the Singapore Airlines lounges.
-But like I say, this should certainly not be a deal breaker for you.
+But like I say, this should certainly not be a deal-breaker for you.

 Cabin interior & design

 Both Singapore Airlines and Cathay Pacific offer impressive and luxurious Business Class cabins.
-The cabin interiors of Singapore Airlines were developed by James Parker Associated, the company that also created the opulent interiors of the Orient Express ,with a color palette that is a mix of bronzy gold, beige, purple, and chocolate-brown, with plush, checked throw pillows and dark leather seats.
-Cathay Pacific’s planes feature a more understated, white and minimalist kind of modernism.
-The neutral white colour palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.
+The cabin interiors of Singapore Airlines were developed by James Parker Associated, the company that also created the opulent interiors of the Orient Express, with a color palette that is a mix of bronzy gold, beige, purple, and chocolate-brown, with plush, checked throw pillows and dark leather seats.
+Cathay Pacific’s planes feature a more understated, white, and minimalist kind of modernism.
+The neutral white color palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.

 Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a similar 1-2-1 layout as found on Singapore Airlines, although the reverse herringbone configuration offers a slightly greater amount of privacy since seats on the side are angled toward the window, while the seats in the middle are angled towards each other.